joshmeek/rezolva/README.md

 ## Advanced Usage

-For more advanced examples, including custom preprocessing, different matching algorithms, model saving/loading, deduplication, and more, please check the [`examples`](https://github.com/joshmeek/start-er/tree/main/examples) directory in the repository.
+For more advanced examples, including custom preprocessing, different matching algorithms, model saving/loading, deduplication, and more, please check the [`examples`](https://github.com/joshmeek/rezolva/tree/main/examples) directory in the repository.

 ## Customization

-You can extend start-er by creating custom implementations of its components:
+You can extend rezolva by creating custom implementations of its components:

 1. Subclass the base component classes (`Preprocessor`, `ModelBuilder`, `Matcher`, `Blocker`)
 2. Implement the required methods with your custom logic